simpleanalytics/blog/_posts/2022-11-30-privacy-monthly-november-2022.md

 On October 27, Google announced it would push back the sunsetting of Universal Analytics 360 properties to July 2024.
 Universal Analytics properties will still be deprecated in 2023 as planned.

-This is the second time Google delays the deprecation of UA, which was initially scheduled for 2022.
+This is the second time Google has delayed the deprecation of UA, which was initially scheduled for 2022.
 Earlier this year, the company also [extended support for third-party cookies in Google Chrome](https://blog.google/products/chrome/update-testing-privacy-sandbox-web/).
 UA uses third-party cookies, so the delay for Universal Analytics has probably been on Google's mind for a while now.

 ## 7. [Class action against Github Copilot project](https://www.wired.com/story/this-copyright-lawsuit-could-shape-the-future-of-generative-ai/)